middelink/mikrotik-fwban/README.md

   if re_match($msg, "failed for '[0-9a-f:.]*' - Wrong password") then
 	action(type="omfwd" target="<mikrotik-fwban-ip>" port="<mikrotik-fwban-port>" template="RSYSLOG_SyslogProtocol23Format")
   ```

+  Remember to put in the target IP address and port of your Mikrotik-fwban's
+  host.

 * Restart your rsyslogd to make sure it loaded the fragment.
 * You can do this on every Unix system in your network if you feel so
   inclined.
 Again, don't forget to open the firewall on the Mikrotik-fwban's